-Snow and Nealley: It’s a time-tested manufacturer of axes and other tools since late 1800.
-They used to handcraft their axes in earlier times to provide the quality product.
+Snow and Nealley: It’s been a time-tested manufacturer of axes and other tools since late 1800.
+They used to handcraft their axes in earlier times to provide quality products.
 You get quality axes at a reasonable price.

-To keep the prices low, the axes from Husqvarna is made from third party suppliers and sold under its brand.
+To keep the prices low, the axes from Husqvarna are made from third-party suppliers and sold under its brand.
 If you’re looking for a cheaper axe but excellent customer service, then choose their axe.